Hotel Haegumgang: Conception

 The Great Barrier Reef of Australia is the largest coral reef system in the world and a popular tourist destination.
-In the 1980s, Australian tour operators wished to further exploit the reef's tourism potential through making trips faster and shorter, or through creating off-shore accommodation for tourists.
-Such off-shore accommodation would be able to provide permanent access to the reef, preferably with facilities that did not need to be docked to conduct repairs.
+In the 1980s, Australian tour operators sought to further exploit the reef's tourism potential by making trips faster and shorter, or by creating offshore accommodation for tourists.
+Such offshore accommodation would be able to provide permanent access to the reef, preferably with facilities that did not need to be docked for repairs.

-In November 1981, a month after the reef was made a World Heritage Site, a group of businesspeople from Townsville, Queensland proposed the construction of an artificial island on the Great Barrier Reef.
+In November 1981, a month after the reef was designated a World Heritage Site, a group of businesspeople from Townsville, Queensland proposed the construction of an artificial island on the Great Barrier Reef.
 This idea was the brainchild of Doug Tarca (1929–1993), an Italian-born entrepreneur.
-Tarca had long been fascinated by the reef and was passionate about conserving it and making it more accessible to the public.
-The planned island would have been placed in the John Brewer Reef—a shallow coral reef lagoon situated about 70 kilometres (43 miles) northeast of Townsville—and was to consist of three ocean cruise ships permanently placed on the sea bed, underwater walk tubes, and an artificial sand cay, altogether designed to support 3,000 guests.
-Because of projected maintenance costs and the potential environmental impact, this initial proposal was discarded.
+Tarca had long been fascinated by the reef and was committed to conserving it and making it more accessible to the public.
+The planned island would have been placed in the John Brewer Reef—a shallow coral reef lagoon situated about 70 kilometres (43 miles) northeast of Townsville—and was to consist of three ocean cruise ships permanently placed on the seabed, underwater walk tubes, and an artificial sand cay, altogether designed to support 3,000 guests.
+Because of projected maintenance costs and potential environmental impact, this initial proposal was discarded.

-Doug Tarca and his wife Marie established their own reef-related businesses, such as Tarca's Coral Gardens, an onshore coral display in South Townsville which showcased fluorescent corals.
-In 1983, Tarca established Reef Link, a catamaran service which offered daily transports of tourists from Townsville to poontoons moored in the John Brewer Reef.
+Doug Tarca and his wife Marie established their own reef-related businesses, such as Tarca's Coral Gardens, an onshore coral display in South Townsville that showcased fluorescent corals.
+In 1983, Tarca established Reef Link, a catamaran service that offered daily transport of tourists from Townsville to pontoons moored in the John Brewer Reef.
 Guests could sunbathe, swim, snorkel, and scuba dive in the reef.
 Underwater reef tours were also offered in the Yellow Submarine, a glass-bottomed semi-submersible designed by Tarca himself.